 The Privacy Screen for Litter Boxes

-They’re also nice no matter what kind of litter box you have that you don’t want to be obvious.
+They’re also nice if a litter box is in a place where you don’t want it to be an eyesore.

 Check descriptions and reviews carefully for any products you wish to buy… quality, sizes, colors, etc., can’t be guaranteed by anyone but the manufacturer.